subquery/documentation/docs/subquery_network/consumers/plan.md

 ### View and Access Endpoint and API key

 You can view your personalised endpoint and API key on the final step.
-This allows you to connect to the endpoint and make queries through SubQuerys Gateway.
+This allows you to connect to the endpoint and make queries through SubQuery's Gateway.
 You can get the endpoint in the future by also navigating to Consumer > My Flex Plans.

 This endpoint acts like any other endpoint that you would use for API or RPC calls.
 In many cases we even show an example query right there for you to copy into your terminal window to try out.
 API keys can either be sent as a query parameter (`https:://your.endpoint.url/?apikey=<APIKEY>`) or as a request header (`'apikey': '<APIKEY>'`).

 ::: warning API keys are private

-Never share your API key with anyone, they give access to make queries through your own billing acccount.
+Never share your API key with anyone, they give access to make queries through your own billing account.
 When using them, keep them private as environment variables and avoid publishing them in public git repositories or on public websites.

 :::